formkiq/docs.formkiq.com/docs/pro-and-enterprise/installation/opensearch.md

 ## Installation

-Clicking the installation link will bring you to the AWS Console Login if you are not already logged in.
+Clicking the installation link will bring you to the AWS Console Login (if you are not already logged in).
 Once you are logged in, you will be taken to the `CloudFormation Create Stack` page.

 ### Create Stack

 ![CloudFormation Create Stack](./img/cf-opensearch-createstack.png)

-On the `Create stack` page, enter the OpenSearch module installation S3 Url provided to you, or can be found on your Enterprise Github page.
+On the "Create stack" page, enter the OpenSearch module installation S3 Url provided to you, or can be found on your Enterprise Github page.

-Clicking the `Next` button will take you to the stack details page.
+Clicking the "Next" button will take you to the stack details page.
 On this page we can configure OpenSearch.

 ### Stack Name

 ![CloudFormation Stack Name](./img/cf-opensearch-create-stack-name.png)

 The first thing you will need to set is the CloudFormation Stack Name.
 The Stack name can include letters (A-Z and a-z), numbers (0-9), and dashes (-).
-We recommended to use the naming convention `fformkiq-enterprise-opensearch-<app_environment>`, ie: formkiq-enterprise-opensearch-prod-prod, formkiq-enterprise-opensearch-dev, etc. The <app_environment> should match the <app_environment> name used during the FormKiQ installation.
+We recommended to use the naming convention `formkiq-enterprise-opensearch-<app_environment>`, ie: formkiq-enterprise-opensearch-prod, formkiq-enterprise-opensearch-dev, etc. The <app_environment> should match the <app_environment> name used during the FormKiQ installation.

 ### Parameters